Tams03/CS-Projects/LiveTextTranslator/README.md

 ---

 ## Reflections
-- Learned to implement real-time WebSocket communication with deep learning models.
+- Learned to implement real-time WebSocket communication with deep learning models
-- Gained experience integrating NLP models into interactive applications.
+- Gained experience integrating NLP models into interactive applications
-- Understood challenges of handling multi-language inputs and performance optimization.
+- Understood challenges of handling multi-language inputs and performance optimization
 - Learned to work effectively in a team